zachj1582/redux-2-afternoon/README.md

 * import `createStore`, `combineReducers` and `applyMiddleware` from redux
 * import redux-promise-middleware as `promiseMiddleware`
 * import the reducer from `budgetReducer.js`
 * Create a variable called `rootReducer`.
-It's value will be the result of calling `combineReducers`.
+It's value will be the result of calling `combineReducers` and passing in an object with a key-value pair of `budget: budgetReducer`.

   ```
   const rootReducer = combineReducers({